-The TR, BYZ, and GOC texts of this verse are almost identical.
-Literally, their text could be translated "and a third of the creatures in the sea died, namely the animate ones, and a third of the ships were destroyed".
-Looking to the TR text, we do not read το τριτον των κτισματων των εν τη θαλασση των εχοντων ψυψας "a third of the animate creatures in the sea" but το τριτον των κτισματων των εν τη θαλασση τα εχοντα ψυχας "a third of the creatures in the sea, namely the animate ones".
+The TR and GOC texts of this verse are identical.
+BYZ differs from TR in that it has just εν τη θαλασση instead of των εν τη θαλασση.
+NA27 and WH differ from TR in that they have the plural form διεφθαρησαν instead of the singular form διεφθαρη.
+The TR, BYZ, and GOC texts could be translated "and a third of the creatures in the sea died, namely the animate ones, and a third of the ships were destroyed."
+Note that we do not read το τριτον των κτισματων των εν τη θαλασση των εχοντων ψυψας "a third of the animate creatures in the sea" but το τριτον των κτισματων των εν τη θαλασση τα εχοντα ψυχας "a third of the creatures in the sea, namely the animate ones".
 The former would imply that a third of the animate creatures will die, while the latter that the third part of the creatures that will die will consist of the animate creatures.
-In other words, assuming that the passage speaks only of sea regions that turn to blood, in the former case one third of the animate creatures of these affected regions will die, while in the latter case the creatures dying in the affected regions will be the animate creatures, and this will reduce by one third the total number of all creatures (both animate and inanimate) in the affected sea regions.
+In other words, assuming that the passage speaks only of sea regions that turn to blood, in the former case one third of the animate creatures of these affected regions will die, while in the latter case the creatures dying in the affected regions will be the animate creatures, and this will reduce by one third the total number of living creatures (both animate and inanimate) in the affected sea regions.

 Rev 9:12 BYZ, NA27, and WH have here ιδου ερχεται ετι δυο ουαι μετα ταυτα "Behold, it comes!
 There are two more woes after these things!".
 Since δυο ουαι has a plural number, it cannot be the subject of ερχεται, which has a singular number.
 Therefore, the translation uses two sentences, one involving ερχεται, and the other δυο ουαι.